Our small, but dedicated whale-passionate Team is:

 MV ‘Blue Sky’

-Noa has worked in the whaleswim and dive industry for 9 years as both a skipper and as a WhaleSwim Guide.
+Noa has worked in the whaleswim and dive industry for 9 years as both a whale-watching boat skipper and as an in-the-water Guide.
+Noa is a qualified PADI Dive Master.

-His dedication to making sure our guests experience the best in-the-water encounters with the whales each and his sense of humour makes each day an exciting and fun experience.
+His dedication to making sure each whale encounter is a gentle invitation to the humpbacks to safely interact with us . . . a skill not many skippers have.
+This allows our guests to experience the best in-the-water encounters with the whales possible.
+Noa’s happiness and his sense of humour makes each day an exciting and fun experience.
+His love of the whales is obvious by the constant smile on his face!

 Noa is a very highly respected skipper within the industry and there are no finer to work with.

-He is married with a beautiful 6 month old baby daughter, Anne-Marie, who is the twinkle in Noa’s eyes!
+Noa is married to beautiful Tapeita and they have a beautiful baby daughter, Ana-Marie – they are both the twinkle in Noa’s eyes!

-Sali has worked as a Whaleswim Guide for 2 seasons now and is definitely a ‘natural’ and has earned the title of ‘Whale Whisperer’!
+Mika has worked as a Whaleswim Guide for 2 seasons now and is definitely a ‘natural’ in the water and has earned the title of ‘Whale Whisperer’!

 Skipper: Ali Takau